robang74/tinycore-editor/README.txt

 	./make.sh clean; ./make.sh qemu-test 8GB

- 7. In case you want generate a new 64MB USB disk image, do this:
+ 7. In case you want generate a new USB disk image, do this:

 	./make.sh clean; ./make.sh image && ./make.sh close

  8. To create your own real bootable USB disk, you can use this commands:

-	on windows: use rufus.exe with tcl-64MB-usb.disk.gz
+	on windows: use rufus.exe with tcl-usb.disk.gz
-	on linux  : zcat with tcl-64MB-usb.disk.gz > $device
+	on linux  : zcat with tcl-usb.disk.gz > $device

     At the first boot, it will create a secondary NTFS partition as large as the entire USB disk space left free (USB disk size less 64 MB)